 Tortrix moth

-Tortrix moths belong to the moths.
+Tortrix moths are a family of moths.
 More than 2,500 species are found in Britain.
-Characteristic for tortrix moths is that they live in a rolled or folded leaf.
+Characteristic of tortrix moths is that they live inside a rolled or folded leaf or are spun in between leaves.

 Do not confuse with: